populse/populse.github.io/Meeting_minutes_181105.md

   * Either rename populse_mia and populse_db to MIA and DB

     * Could be too generic (hard to find the database API by googling only "db")
-    * These names already exists on Pypi
+    * These names already exist on Pypi

   * Or rename Capsul, soma-base and soma-workflow to populse_capsul, populse_base and populse_workflow